//

 Fair Credit Reporting Act (FCRA) class action lawsuits

 Defended several national personal lines insurance companies in federal class action cases alleging willful violations of the Fair Credit Reporting Act (FCRA), 15 U.S.C. §1681, et seq.
 Potential exposure to our clients varied from millions to billions of dollars.
-On statutory issues of first impression, the insurance companies prevailed in the District Court on motions for summary judgment prior to the District Court's determination of whether to certify a class.
+On statutory issues of first impression, the insurance companies prevailed in the District Court on motions for summary judgment prior to the District Court’s determination of whether to certify a class.
 The plaintiffs appealed.
 The Ninth Circuit Court of Appeals reversed.
 The U.S. Supreme Court reversed the Ninth Circuit in substantial part and affirmed in part.
-Cases were settled.

 International aviation consulting firm